 - To provide a stable family environment to enable the child to develop and maintain secure attachments to the parents and other persons who provide care for the child;

-- Parents' previous and current state of health (physical, emotional and mental health), the parents' current or past issues with regard to domestic violence, substance misuse;
+- Parents' previous and current state of health (physical, emotional and mental health), the parents' current or past issues with regard to domestic abuse, substance misuse;

-- The state of health (physical, emotional and mental health) of other adult members within the household and their medical history, including any current or past issues of domestic violence, substance misuse;
+- The state of health (physical, emotional and mental health) of other adult members within the household and their medical history, including any current or past issues of domestic abuse, substance misuse;

 - The relationships and functioning in the family and the composition of the parents' household, including: